Harry Reichenbach: Biography

 Reichenbach claims to have popularized lithographs of the 1913 nude painting September Morn while working at an art shop in New York, by having accomplices complain to the New York Society for the Suppression of Vice about the shop window display that he himself had arranged, and by staging a crowd outside the shop.
 Reichenbach's story has been questioned, as the painting became notorious in Chicago before New York, and records only show a New York art shop complaining of lost business as a result.

 For the 1915 film Trilby, which included nude scenes and hypnotism, Reichenbach hired a young woman to run several times around the block and take a seat besides him just before the movie ended.
 She looked agitated and exhausted and Reichenbach hinted that the hypnosis scenes in the movie might have something to do with it.
 He also arranged that various psychologists would speculate on possible effects of hypnosis through cinema.

 In December 1916 Reichenbach founded his own public relations company.

 To promote the sequel the Return of Tarzan, Reichenbach hired an actor who checked into the Hotel Bellclaire under the name "Thomas R. Zann".
 Zann had a huge crate that was hoisted to his room through a window, and upon arrival he ordered fifteen pounds of raw beef to be sent to his room.
 When the cook and the hotel detective arrived, they found that the meat was for the guest's pet lion.
 Hotel called for police and the "Mr Zann" explained to them and the press that the lion would be appearing at the opening of the new Tarzan film.

+By the 1920's Reichenbach's status as a provacateur was well established, so much so that in July of 1920 Reichenbach was accused by New York City district attorney Edward Swann of staging the disaperance and planting the suicide note of a Japanese woman in order to promote a film.